MathSoc-IITD/Advice-from-Seniors/Research by Santak Panda.md

 ## About the Author

-My name is Vaibhav, and I am a final-year Mathematics and Computing undergraduate at IIT Delhi.
+My name is Santak Panda.
+I was pursuing Mathematics and Computing and graduated fr.
 I began my machine learning journey in the second semester of my first year, guided by a mentor who introduced me to the field and helped me get started with the basics.
 Over the years, I have completed several courses, projects, and even an internship in Machine Learning.
 My interests primarily lie in Natural Language Processing and Reinforcement Learning.
 Through this article, I aim to help you get started with AI/ML, much like my mentor did for me.
 Additionally, I am one of the founding members of the Artificial Intelligence Society at IIT Delhi, which has been instrumental in fostering a community passionate about AI/ML.

 ## Introduction